Towns and Places:

 Cody and Rose, however, would make a fatal mistake when they refused to take on a man named Dr. W.C.
 Webb as a partner in their townsite venture.
 Unknown to them, Webb had the authority to establish town sites for the railroad, and before long, the “Big Creek Land Company” platted the town of Hays City, on the other side of the Big Creek, about a mile east of Rome.

 In October 1867, a petition requesting the organization of the county was presented to Governor Samuel J. Crawford.
-Approved, commissioners were appointed, and Hays City was made the temporary county seat.
+Commissioners were approved, and Hays City was appointed the temporary county seat.
 At that time, the county supported about 630 people.

 Another sheriff during these early days of Hays City was Wild Bill Hickok, who was employed as a “special marshal” to try to tame the lawless city.
 However, during his tenure, Hickok got a little carried away with his gun, killing soldiers and two citizens and wounding several others.
 After killing the soldiers, Hickok fled Hays City to evade the military authorities and was next heard of at Abilene.